Self-Adapting-MDP-Approximations/INFORMS-Tutorials/continuous-mdp/README.md

     ------------------------------------
         seed      -4.0       0.0       4.0       8.0      12.0
     ----------------------------------------------------------
-         111       6.0       6.0       6.0       4.5       0.5
+         111       6.0       6.0       6.0       4.3       0.3
-         222       6.0       6.0       6.0       4.0       0.0
+         222       6.0       6.0       5.4       1.4       0.0
-         333       6.0       6.0       6.0       6.0       2.0
+         333       6.0       6.0       6.0       4.7       0.7
-         444       6.0       6.0       6.0       2.5       0.0
+         444       6.0       6.0       6.0       5.1       1.1
-         555       6.0       6.0       6.0       5.5       1.5
+         555       6.0       6.0       6.0       3.0       0.0

 ---
 <a id="self-adapt"></a>
-## 11. How Self-Adaptation Improves the Baseline ALP
+## 11. Self-Adaptation Improves the Baseline ALP

-The simple sampled-ALP implementation above illustrates the construct and optimize steps, but it does not include a genuine refinement step.
-The remaining notebooks show how the COR cycle can be strengthened with self-adapting methods.
+The sampled-ALP implementation above illustrates the **construct** and **optimize** steps of the COR cycle, but it does not include a genuine **refine** step.
+In particular, the reported `ALP obj` values are not guaranteed to be valid lower bounds on the optimal cost, because the ALP is solved only over sampled constraints rather than over the full Bellman-inequality constraint set.
+Consequently, the values reported in the `diff %` column, which measure the percentage difference between the simulated policy cost and the sampled-ALP objective, should not be interpreted as certified optimality gaps.
+For example, an average `diff %` of %57.0  does not, by itself, tell us whether the gap is large because the baseline ALP policy is poor or because the sampled objective is a weak, uncertified lower bound.
+This ambiguity is precisely what prevents the baseline implementation from supporting a principled refinement step.
+The remaining notebooks show how the COR cycle can be strengthened through self-adapting methods that improve both the optimization of the ALP and the construction of the approximation architecture.

-- In `continuous-mdp/notebooks/psmd.ipynb`, we present constraint violation learning.
-This method reformulates the ALP as a regularized saddle-point problem and uses a primal-dual first-order algorithm to learn the violation landscape during the solve.
-In this way, it replaces the user's choice of a constraint-sampling distribution with an endogenous distribution that focuses on difficult state-action regions.
+- In `continuous-mdp/notebooks/psmd.ipynb`, we present **constraint violation learning**.
+This method reformulates the ALP as a regularized saddle-point problem and uses a primal-dual first-order algorithm to learn the constraint-violation landscape during the solve.
+Instead of relying on uniform constraint sampling, as in the baseline ALP, the method endogenously concentrates computational effort on difficult state-action regions where Bellman violations are most informative.
+As shown in the notebook, this more principled treatment of ALP constraints substantially improves the upper bound relative to the baseline ALP by producing stronger policies with lower simulated costs.
+At the same time, it delivers certified lower bounds, and therefore meaningful optimality gaps, which the sampled baseline ALP does not provide.
+In this sense, constraint violation learning refines both the construction and optimization steps of the baseline ALP.

-- In `continuous-mdp/notebooks/self-guided-alp.ipynb`, we present self-guided approximate linear programs.
-This method automates the design of basis functions through random-feature sampling and refines the approximation across iterations using guiding constraints.
-In this way, it addresses the construct and refine stages that the baseline sampled-ALP implementation leaves open.
+- In `continuous-mdp/notebooks/self-guided-alp.ipynb`, we present **self-guided approximate linear programs**.
+This method automates the construction of basis functions through random-feature sampling and refines the approximation across iterations using guiding constraints.
+In contrast to the baseline ALP, which relies on a fixed, hand-specified set of basis functions, the self-guided approach expands and steers the approximation architecture using information revealed during computation.
+As shown in the notebook, this produces stronger lower bounds and lower policy costs than the baseline ALP; in the reported experiments, it also improves on constraint violation learning with fixed bases.
+Most of the improvement comes from using random features to substantially strengthen the lower bound, together with a constraint-violation-learning-based heuristic that converts the constraint-sampled self-guided ALP models into certified optimality gaps.
+Thus, self-guided ALP tightens the optimality gap by refining all three stages of the COR cycle: construction, optimization, and refinement.

 ---